‘Whole road fell down under me’: Driver shaken up after car left teetering on partially collapsed road in RI

 “The drainage is all on that side of the road, so it looks like everything’s undermined where the drainage is,” another resident added.

-A cottage down the road had nearly four feet of water in its basement as a result of the heavy rain that passed through overnight.
+A cottage down the road had nearly 4 feet of water in its basement as a result of the heavy rain that passed through overnight.

 Crews worked to remove the crumbled pavement on Fairview Lane and filled the gaping holes with large stones.